 The Nursing and Allied Health Sciences Club hopes to provide an environment where all health careers can be discussed and explored.
 Advisors from several area health programs have visited to discuss their programs and the steps that students should take in order to be prepared to transfer.
 We are looking for individuals interested in exploring health fields.
 Co-Advisors : Teresa Gonya, (920) 832-2693 and Kim Schatz, (920) 832-2855.

 Phi Theta Kappa

 Phi Theta Kappa (PTK) is an international honor society for two-year institutions.
 Numerous scholarship opportunities at four-year universities are offered exclusively to PTK members.
 The campus chapter, Alpha Theta Tau, organizes volunteer activities for community projects.
-Students with a 3.5 cumulative GPA who have completed at least 12 credits at UW-Fox Valley are eligible for membership.
+Students with a 3.5 cumulative GPA who have completed at least 12 credits on the Fox Cities campus are eligible for membership.

 The Philosophy Club provides a venue for philosophical discussion and scholarship beyond the classroom.
 Activities include the presentation of papers, discussion of books and general discussions revolving around philosophical issues.

-The UW-Fox Valley Photo Club is a society of students and community members who come together to share ideas on photography, helping each other learn by doing.
+The Fox Cities campus Photo Club is a society of students and community members who come together to share ideas on photography, helping each other learn by doing.
 Club activities include using the campus darkroom, visiting exhibits, organizing fundraisers and conducting workshops.
 Advisor: John Beaver, (920) 832-2667.

 Political Science Club